Ellen Zocher, a senior Biology major, prepares a petri dish full of the roundworm C. elegans to be examined under a higher power microscope.

 - An inquiry into whether there are currently available research opportunities with the research group and, if so, whether the faculty member might be willing to discuss these in person.

 - Don’t be discouraged if there isn’t an available opportunity in a particular lab when you first inquire!
 Opportunities and openings may arise in the future, and there is a broad array of labs both in Biology and in other Departments at Western that are worth checking out.
-Also consider internship and volunteer opportunities outside Western at other academic institutions (e.g. via the NSF REU program), government agencies, non-governmental organizations, or private companies and industry (Check out Viking Career Link).
+Also consider internship and volunteer opportunities outside Western at other academic institutions (e.g. via the NSF REU program), government agencies, non-governmental organizations, or private companies and industry (Check out Handshake).
 Research experience outside of WWU may be eligible for internship credit (BIOL 496 Professional Work Experience).

 Earning Credit towards your Major for Research Participation: